-Before you are ready for the next template, you will first need to prepare a square picture of each child in your class.
+The first thing that you need to do is prepare a square picture of each child in your class.
 This is pretty easy to do if you take your pictures with an iphone.
 Set the phone’s camera to take a square picture before you take the shots, or use the edit mode after you take the shot to crop it into a square.
 Once I have a square photo I send it to my dropbox so that I have access to it on my PC.
 If you use your digital camera instead of a phone, you can use your photo editor to crop pictures into a square.
 Save the cropped photos in a file where you can easily find them for the next step.

 Download the Photo Template